Make your ideas come alive! Learn how to combine programming, robotics and physical sensors to build exciting projects. For ages 10 to 13.

 Co-founder of The Starter League with Neal, Mike likes designing products with purpose, and motivating others to exceed their potential.
 Learn more about why he and Neal decided to create a school teaching people how to code in his interview with Tastytrade.

-David is a partner of 37signals.
-He created Ruby on Rails, the framework used to build 37signals' apps and thousands of popular sites.
+David is a partner of Basecamp.
+He created Ruby on Rails, the framework used to build Basecamp's apps and thousands of popular sites.
 He's worked in the fields of game journalism, marketing, design, and development.